Darius Cheung, 99.co

 With each passing year, we continue to make inroads and progress towards a more inclusive country.
 Till this becomes an integral part of the fabric of society, we should never stop spreading the message of love and diversity, as leaders entrusted with building and guiding organisations.

-I urge you, my fellow colleagues and friends in corporate Singapore, to be part of Pink Dot 2019.
+I urge you, my fellow colleagues and friends in corporate Singapore, to be part of Red Dot for Pink Dot.
 We do this not for ourselves, but for our families, loved ones, friends and colleagues so that inclusion and acceptance are core values which define Singapore, a #HomeForAll.

 Kathy Teo, Xpointo Media